food-in-rome-italy-authentic pasta local flavors

 When dining at the best restaurants in Rome, it’s essential to understand that tipping in Italy works differently from places like the U.S. Here, tipping is not mandatory, but it’s seen as a courteous gesture that locals genuinely appreciate.

 Most Italians simply round up the bill or leave small change rather than calculating a percentage.
-For example, if your bill is €18, you might leave €20 and say “tenga il resto” (keep the change).
+For example, if your bill is €18, you might leave €20 and say “tenga il resto”.
 At trattorias, pizzerias, and local Roman eateries, this is more than enough.
+If you are planning a short trip, check our complete guide to spending one day in Rome.

-In some restaurants, you might notice a “coperto” (cover charge) on the bill — this is a standard fee for bread and table service, not a tip.
+In some restaurants, you might notice a “coperto” on the bill this is a standard fee for bread and table service, not a tip.
 It’s usually between €1–€3 per person.

 How It Works